Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Hierarchical forecasting methods

-In this formula, $\mathbf{\hat{W}}_{1,D}$ is a diagonal matrix with diagonal entries of $\mathbf{\hat{W}}_{1}$, and $\lambda_{D}$ is the shrinkage parameter \cite{schafer2005shrinkage}.
+where $\mathbf{\hat{W}}_{1,D}$ is a diagonal matrix with diagonal entries of $\mathbf{\hat{W}}_{1}$, and $\lambda_{D}$ is the shrinkage parameter \cite{schafer2005shrinkage}.
 Off-diagonal elements of $\mathbf{\hat{W}}_{1}$ are shrunk towards zero (hence shrinkage), while diagonal elements, i.e., variances, are unchanged.
-The shrinkage parameter is given by:
+To compute the shrinkage parameter, we first standardize our residuals, such that they have unit variance (with the mean already being 0).
+That is,

+Using the standardized residuals, we compute the 1-step-ahead in-sample correlation matrix through\footnote{Note the covariance of standardized variables gives the correlation under the normal distribution assumption \cite{KimHae-Young2018Snfc}.
+This is used computationally in \cite{foreco}.}